FishbowlApp/fishbowl/README.md

 - **octocon-web**: The Phoenix web application that serves the REST API, metrics, and admin dashboard.
 - **octocon-discord**: The Discord bot that serves as an alternative interface for interacting with the Octocon platform, including "proxying" as alters.

 ## Distributed monolith
-Octocon is designed as a distributed monolith, meaning that while the components have a clear separation of concerns, they share a common codebase which is compiled and deployed as one.
+Octocon is designed as a distributed monolith, meaning that while the components have a clear separation of concerns, they share a common codebase which is compiled and deployed as one executable.

 Octocon is generally run in a cluster of nodes, which are designed to be globally distributed across the world.
-One "primary region" interfaces with the read-write database and runs the Discord bot, while "auxiliary regions" interface with read-only replicas of the database.
-This allows for low-latency access to the data from anywhere in the world; write operations on auxiliaries are proxied through RPC to the primary region.
+One "primary region" interfaces with a larger database instance and runs the Discord bot, while "auxiliary regions" interface with database replicas.
+This allows for low-latency access to the data from anywhere in the world.

 When not running on Fly.io, an Octocon node knows its role in the overall cluster through an environment variable (`NODE_GROUP`), which determines which parts of the supervision tree it will run, and how it will advertise itself to its peers.